Better western grains

 4. Local water from the Lattari mountains must be used.

-Alarmingly, it doesn't state where the grains should come from and that is
+Alarmingly, it does not state where the grains should come from

 This is a Cascadian story.

-ingredients in quality, artisanal dried pasta... flour + water and we have an
+ingredients in good quality, super traditional, dried pasta... flour + water and we have an

 abundance of both right here in the Pacific Northwest.